What is frostbite?

 How can I protect my child from frostbite?

-- Check the temperature and windchill factor (the wind makes the temperature feel even colder outside).
-Do not send your child outside to play if the temperature or windchill is reported as -27oC (-16oF) or lower.
-At these temperatures, exposed skin will begin to freeze.
-If you are care for a group of kids, it might be hard to ensure they are all safe from frostbite at these low temperatures.
+- Plan to reduce the amount of time children spend outside when the temperature falls to -15°C (5°F) or colder, with or without wind chill.
+Consider keeping them indoors whenever the temperature or the wind chill is reported to be -27°C (-16°F) or lower.
+At this temperature, exposed skin begins to freeze.
+If you care for a group of kids, it might be hard to ensure they are all safe from frostbite at these low temperatures.

 - Don’t let your child stay outside too long in the cold.
 Have him come in for breaks and to warm up.